 Sunbeams in Suytun Cenote

 This small crack instead of being a flaw is probably one of the cenotes best assets.
-The hole is located in a perfect spot that it shines light down right in the middle of the cenote.
+The hole is located in a perfect spot that shines a light down right in the middle of the cenote.

 What times are best for seeing the sunbeam at Cenote Suytun?
 In order to get visible beams of light, you will need a bright sunny day with a few clouds, but just importantly you need to be there at the right time of the day.
 Early afternoon is the best time where the sun will hit the crack in the cenote and send a beam of light down into the main chamber.